rocharhs/annotation_flow/README.md

 ## Requirements
 The interface have four screens:
  * The first screen load a dataset, its just a drag&drop file
-    * the file must be on csv format with at least two columns and under 30 Mb
+    * the file must be on json format containg a list of strings
-    * The file should have at least one example of each class
-    * empty lines on the class are the ones to be annotated
     * ![image](https://github.com/rocharhs/annotation_flow/assets/6074339/13bb7e94-30cf-4fd9-9389-1b46257197f8)
- * The second screen helps identify which column contains the text messages and which column contains the classes to annotate, also a "annotate" button that leads to the third screen
+ * The second screen determines the set of possible classes to annotate, and maps them to numbers.
+When finished the user press a button that leads to the third screen
  * The third screen is a loading screen.
 It displays a progress bar with the number of messages processed versus the total ex.: 190/2000

  * The forth screen displays the next record from the file to be revised
    * The text is on a scrollable textbox
-   * There is a keyboard image guide on the bottom-right corner
-   * There is a side bar with options
+   * There is a side bar with a numbered list of possible classes each item contains a checkbox
-     * one of the options is a checkbox called "revision mode", if enabled, lines that are already annotated may be presented
+     * there's a top checkbox to mark or dismark all checkboxes
+   * the user may pick the desired classes from the list on the navbar
+   * the text may be automatically classified by a simple classifier running on background
+     * this feature can be enabled or disabled by a checkbox on the top of navbar called auto-classify
-   * the user may use the arrow keys
+   * the user may then proceed to the next or return to previous record with arrow keys
-     * right arrow accepts the classification as correct, it animates the process by painting the border of the box green and moving it right outside the screen and bringing a new one from the bottom
+     * right arrow accepts the classification, it animates the process by painting the border of the box green and moving it right outside the screen and bringing a new one from the left
-     * left arrow rejects the classification as wrong, it animates the process by painting the border of the box red and moving it left outside the screen and bringing a new one from the bottom
+     * left arrow goes back to the previous record, it animates the process by painting the border of the box red and moving it left outside the screen and bringing a new one from the bottom
      * up arrow goes back to the previous record, it animates the process by moving the box bottom outside the screen and bringing the old one from the top
      * down arrows skips current box and gets the next, it animates the process by moving the box up outside the screen and bringing a new one from the bottom
    * the number of annotated records is displayed on a top bar with accepted/rejected counts